Urochloa mutica: Distribution and habitat

 Para grass is native to northern and central Africa and parts of the Middle East.
 It was introduced into Central America but has largely been superseded there by other species of Brachiaria.
 It was also introduced into the humid, tropical parts of Australia around 1880 and has become widely naturalised in Queensland.
 By a few decades later it had become naturalised in much of southern Asia and on many Pacific islands, but is confined to its preferred habitat of poorly drained, swampy land.
 Along with tanner grass, it is planted as a fodder grass in seasonally flooded or swampy habitats, and in ponds in pastures, but it can block irrigation ditches and drains.
 When used as forage for cattle it is usually controlled by the action of the animals, so it does not become too weedy.
 When it grows in other habitats, however, it can become noxious.
 It is aggressive and can form dense stands.
 It may also have allelopathic effects on other plants, preventing their growth.

 This species may have been introduced to the Americas on slave ships, on which it was used for bedding.
 It was in South America by the early 1800s and Mexico by 1872.
 It was introduced to Florida by the late 1870s to be used as fodder.
 It has since escaped cultivation in many areas and it now grows as a widespread weed.
 It is sensitive to frost so it generally does not persist outside warm regions.

 Uses

 Para grass is mainly cultivated to feed livestock as it makes a high quality forage for ruminant animals.

 Invasive species

 The plant is an invasive species in many Pacific Islands and Pacific Rim countries.

 Australia

-The plant has invaded the northern and north-western areas of Australia has the potential to spread further inland.
+The species has invaded the northern and north-western areas of Australia has the potential to spread further inland.
 It is present in Kakadu National Park.
 In Australia, this grass forms vast stands, destroying waterfowl nesting habitat and displacing native plants.